Compilation Process#

 Flowgraph Examples#

 The flowgraph, used in the ASIC Demo, is a built-in compilation flow, called asicflow.
-This compilation flow is a pre-defined flowgraph customized for an ASIC build flow, and is called through the load_target() function, which calls a pre-defined PDK module that uses the asicflow flowgraph.
+This compilation flow is a pre-defined flowgraph customized for an ASIC build flow, and is called through the use() function, which calls a pre-defined PDK module that uses the asicflow flowgraph.

 You can design your own chip compilation build flows by easily creating custom flowgraphs through: